polettix/ETOOBUSY/_posts/2020-03-25-shell-variable-is_defined.md

 treated the same as empty ones.
 Anyway, [parameter expansion][] also has
 this:

-> In the parameter expansions shown previously, use of the <colon> in the
+> In the parameter expansions shown previously, use of the `:` in the
 > format shall result in a test for a parameter that is unset or null;
-> omission of the <colon> shall result in a test for a parameter that is
+> omission of the `:` shall result in a test for a parameter that is
 > only unset.

 So, it seems that we only have to get rid of the colon: